syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Comments.md

         Dim paragraph As WParagraph = textRange.OwnerParagraph
         ' Get the index of the found text.
         Dim textIndex As Integer = paragraph.ChildEntities.IndexOf(textRange)
-        ' Add a comment to a paragraph.
+        ' Add comment to a paragraph.
         Dim comment As WComment = paragraph.AppendComment("comment test_" & i)
         ' Specify the author of the comment. comment.Format.User = "Peter"